 My students were definitely enjoying All About the Bullions, but they were noticeably unsure what to do in the beginning.
 I decided to trim down their options at the beginning to have the game teach them how to play.
 Like in Universal Paperclips, as they become familiar with the game’s dynamics, their options grow.

 In the first round of my updated version, they’ll have only 1 thing they can do: trade within the empire.
 They’ll have to devote all of their available resources to trading with each other.
 Unfortunately, this will result in both of them having a surplus, and they will be penalized.
 It may feel unfair to them, but it will reinforce their need to seek alternative ways to utilize their materials.
 In Round 2, an option will open up for them to illegally trade with another empire, thus giving them means to offload some of their surplus.

 In this way, the game introduces a negative consequence right before showing a way to avoid those consequences, teaching them how to play it as they go.

 And now I’m at the most frustrating part of designing games to teach with: I can’t really playtest this one with students again until next year when I teach this chapter.
 I can keep making new iterations to it, but without real-world playtests to remind me to CLARIFY AND SIMPLIFY I’m sure I’ll be making a lot of unknown stumbles.

 I’ll update this series when I develop a major revision to the game.
-In the meantime, if you’d like to run it with your students I’d love to hear from you!
-Please click here and fill out the form.
+In the meantime, it’s not quite ready for playtesting yet.
+When it is, you’ll be able to click here and fill out the request form.
 I will get a copy of the game materials to you as soon as possible!
 Please only agree to playtest if you are adventurous enough to play an unpolished game and are ready to give me constructive criticism.